Apps-and-Design/d7_commponent_header/README.txt

 INSTALLATION
 --------------------------

 Standard Drupal module installation.

+Check out the module code from this repo and install in your Drupal modules folder.
+It's recommended to make sure the module's folder is named "asu_components_header" to match the module's machine name.

 All dependencies are packaged within the module, no further libraries to download.

 USAGE